carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 Things get a little bit more tricky when it comes to compatibility with real-world source code.
-Specifically, GCC has historically accepted a huge superset of expressions as i-c-e's, and a lot of real world code depends on this unfortuate accident of history (including, e.g., the glibc system headers).
+Specifically, GCC has historically accepted a huge superset of expressions as i-c-e's, and a lot of real world code depends on this unfortunate accident of history (including, e.g., the glibc system headers).
 GCC accepts anything its "fold" optimizer is capable of reducing to an integer constant, which means that the definition of what it accepts changes as its optimizer does.
 One example is that GCC accepts things like "``case